 Nha Trang: Blue City

 If you’re not interested in big caves or bay of limestone islets, get to Nha Trang to ride the waves and enjoy the seafood.
 Nha Trang offers the best beach break in the country with a wide range of beachside activities and entertainment.
 Not just the beaches, Nha Trang Bay has some of the most wonderful islands where you can enjoy diving or snorkeling.
 Hon Mun Marine Protected Area is the paradise of hundreds of coral species.
 To Nha Trang, you’re up to a pleasant adventure.

 – Nha trang aquarium institute: 30,000VND/person

 – Hon Mun: 22,000VND, swimming – 66,000VND

-Ha Giang is nothing like any of the the destinations above.
-Come to Ha Giang, the first thing you see is a challenge lying in the sight of mountain after mountain.
+Ha Giang is nothing like any of the destinations above.
+Come to Ha Giang, the first thing you see is a challenge lying in the sight of a mountain after mountain.
 This is also the story of the people living in Ha Giang, a land that was so remote and underdeveloped until its first provincial road was made, opening a new era of the Ha Giang.
-As a member of UNESCO geopark, Dong Van plateau covers a vast area with boulder rocks and limestone mountains which are called 'rock gardens'.
+As a member of UNESCO Geopark, Dong Van plateau covers a vast area with boulder rocks and limestone mountains which are called ‘rock gardens’.